 500: Arohi

-In the above example, at function is used to change the values associated with their key values.
+In the provided example, the at method is utilized to update the values linked with their respective key values.

 Example 4

-Let's see a simple example to handle the ?out of range? exception.
+Let's examine a basic example demonstrating how to manage the "out of range" exception.

 #include <iostream>